uwhackweek/hackweeks-as-a-service/docs/culture/index.md

 After completing this module, hackweek supporters will:

 * understand the importance of psychological safety to support creativity and open science
-* practice applying tools that support a healthy learning culture
+* have practical experience applying tools that support a healthy learning culture
 * identify specific ways we can maximize for inclusivity within existing hackweek structures

 ## Possible References?